irina-andrei/tech254_python/Day 5/APIs/what_are_APIs.md

 HTTP headers contain text information stored in key-value pairs, and they are included in every HTTP request (and response, more on that later).
 These headers communicate core information, such as what browser the client is using and what data is being requested.

-Example of HTTP request headers from Google Chrome's network tab:

-HTTP request headers
-What is in an HTTP request body?
-The body of a request is the part that contains the ‘body’ of information the request is transferring.
+**The HTTP request body** of a request is the part that contains the ‘body’ of information the request is transferring.
 The body of an HTTP request contains any information being submitted to the web server, such as a username and password, or any other data entered into a form.

 <br>